 Engage in environmentally sustainable

 Provide financial and technical assistance to

 workers whenever possible.

-Mattress Freight Quote Form: Customers are
+Mattress Freight Quote Form:

-for all shipping charges (one-way discounts on mattresses
+responsible for all shipping charges (one-way discounts on mattresses

-may apply for certain mattresses.)
+may apply for certain mattresses.
+See item for details.)

 Custom Mattress Form: